Nightkingale/Personal-Website/posts.md

 Want some stuff to read in your spare time?
 Here you go!

-### Nintendo Wii / Wii U
+### Blog Posts

-A section of posts about the best video game consoles.
+A section of posts about the best video game console.

 * [Essential Wii/vWii Homebrew](../posts/essential-wii-vwii-homebrew) (10/29/2022)
 * A short list outlining awesome homebrew for a modified Wii console or vWii mode.